 The plants grown there – being of a single species or narrow range of species – are more vulnerable to pests and disease.
 The arrangement makes inefficient use of resources because the same patch of land could grow and support more than one crop, and fails to provide a rich habitat for other flora and fauna.

 As with our efforts against deforestation, we have produced some ingenious efforts to increase and encourage biodiversity to curb the trend toward monoculture farming.

 - Government and multinational efforts and regulations to preserve species and encourage biodiverse agriculture.

-- Efforts by agriculture associations to support and make a case for returning to biodiverse farming models.
+- Agriculture associations are making efforts to support and make a case for returning to biodiverse farming models.

 - The general public is becoming more aware of the quality and provenance of their groceries.
 They’re looking for fresher produce and a more local and sustainable food supply chain.

 “So much of man’s relationship with flora is based on food,” Galacti notes.
 “Flora feeds you directly, or through your eating the animals that eat it.
 I wonder why so often it seems that you value money over plants?
 Don’t you use much of the money to buy food?”

 Our species has been agrarian since its inception.
 Has our relationship with food moved from a process based on growing nutrition to a method of increasing profits?
 Are we using fertilizer instead of natural nutrients to grow food as quickly as possible to provide the most substantial, most profitable yields—quantity over quality?Humanity has been agrarian since its inception.
 Has our relationship with food moved from a process based on growing nutrition to a process of growing profits?
 Click To Tweet